What are microorganisms?

 How can we prevent antimicrobial resistance?

 The inappropriate usage of antimicrobials, including mis-use, under-use and over-use, is one of the common issues that drives the emergence of antimicrobial resistance.
 To curb this issue, many healthcare providers are conducting antimicrobial stewardship to optimize the prescription of antibacterial drugs.
-This ensures that the patient is getting the right antibacterials, at the right time, for a right duration, while minimizing harm to the patient.
+This ensures that the patient is getting the right antibacterials, the right dose, at the right time, for a right duration, while minimizing harm to the patient.

 The general public can help to hinder the development of antimicrobial resistance.
 Preventing the spread of infections is the best method.
 Completely preventing infections is impossible, but we can try to reduce the risk of spreading microorganisms through carrying out these practices diligently: